Decklar Resources Inc. Updates Oil Production and Delivery Operations at the Oza Oil Field

 - Decklar and Millenium have issued another invoice for delivery of 5,000 barrels of crude oil (“bbls”) to ERPC under the recently signed 30,000 bbls crude sale agreement., and initial payment for previous deliveries totaling 10,000 bbls has now been received.

-CALGARY, Alberta, Jan.
-19, 2023 (GLOBE NEWSWIRE) -- Decklar Resources Inc. DKL DKLRF (FSE: A1U1) (the "Company" or "Decklar") and its co-venturer Millenium are pleased to provide updates regarding oil production and delivery operations at the Oza Oil Field in Nigeria.
+/EIN News/ -- CALGARY, Alberta, Jan.
+19, 2023 (GLOBE NEWSWIRE) -- Decklar Resources Inc. (TSX-V: DKL) (OTCQX: DKLRF) (FSE: A1U1) (the “Company” or “Decklar”) and its co-venturer Millenium are pleased to provide updates regarding oil production and delivery operations at the Oza Oil Field in Nigeria.

 Restart of Production from the Oza-4 Well